- Value: $21.8 million

 Tanzania Bora Initiative, Sahara Sparks, Code for Africa, SBC4D

-Data Zetu (“Our data” in Swahili) intends to harness the data revolution at the subnational level – and demonstrate how data can improve the lives of ordinary citizens in high priority PEPFAR districts where young women, men, and their families are most at risk of being affected by HIV/AIDS.
+Data Zetu (“Our data” in Swahili) intends to harness the data revolution at the subnational level – and demonstrate how data can improve the lives of ordinary citizens in high-priority PEPFAR districts where young women, men, and their families are most at risk of being affected by HIV/AIDS.
 By amplifiying citizens’ voices and making data accessible and meaningful at the subnational level, Data Zetu is helping local government, NGOs, PEPFAR implementation partners, infomediaries, community organizations, businesses, and citizens to use data more effectively when making decisions and planning services related to health, gender equality, and economic growth.
 Data Zetu prioritizes engagement with youth, innovators, and agents of change through the Young African Leaders Initiative (YALI) – and like all DCLI projects, they make social and gender inclusion an imperative.